ukusormus/plsaskme/README.md

         (e.g. there's a question at `/questions/en-spicy/17`)
 3. **Fetching & displaying questions:** JavaScript Fetch API + local storage as question history mechanism.

-`q-putter.mjs` is a Node.js script (uses Node module `fs-extra`) that converts a `.tsv` file (downloaded from Google Sheets) into separate question files and a question count file (called `count`, to - well -, save the question count as a static asset).
+`q-putter.mjs` is a Node.js script (uses Node modules `fs-extra` and `nreadlines`) that converts a `.tsv` file (downloaded from Google Sheets) into separate question files and a question count file (called `count`, to - well -, save the question count as a static asset).
 These files are pushed to GitHub folder "public/questions", **Netlify** saves them as static assets.

 _Note_: I wanted to try out Node.js (and the "everything can be written in JavaScript" adage), that's why `q-putter` is in Node.
 May rewrite in Python in the future, seems more logical and purer to me.